 Through continued public involvement and coordination with the public, stakeholders, and adjacent property owners, the additional alternative alignment (Alternative 4) and four modifications, were developed to address engineering and environmental/socioeconomic concerns.

-Table 3-5 summarizes the modified results of the analysis.
+Table 3-5 summarizes the modified results of the analysis and impacts discussed throughout the FEIS.